Responsibly Steward Excess Waste

 For the good of the environment.

-Plastic Drug administration goods/packaging don’t need to be incinerated or go to landfill and can even be recycled.
+The plastic packaging used for the storage and administration of drugs don’t need to be incinerated or go into landfill as much of it can be recycled.

-Drugs left in original packaging can be stolen or misused anywhere between the patient bedside to the incinerator.
+Drugs left in original packaging can be stolen or misused any time between being transferred from the patient’s bedside to the incinerator.

 Stop Water Pollution

 When drugs are disposed of into the sink they end up in the waste water system which is not designed to remove drugs.
 This enables pollutants to leach into waterways, negatively impacting the quality of our lakes, rivers, and oceans.
 Some wastewater treatment facilities also produce sludge (marketed as ‘biosolids’).
 These biosolids still contain drugs and are often applied to agricultural environments.
 Scientists recognise the devastating effects drugs have on various animal species, particularly fish and aquatic mammals.
 We must address these concerns for the sake of our ecosystems as well as future generations.